By Alyse Bacine

 Trauma-Informed Approaches in Breathwork

-Modern breathwork training places significant emphasis on trauma-informed breathwork practice, including:
+Modern breathwork training places significant emphasis on somatic breathwork for PTSD, including:

 • Recognizing trauma responses during sessions

-• Work with activation within the client's window of tolerance
+• Working with activation within the client's window of tolerance

 • Preventing retraumatization through appropriate pacing